dermotte/itec-webpage-mlux/courses/topics-cg-ss22.md

 * Labyrinths
 * L-Systems & Erosion

+Find the source code used in the lecture on Github: https://github.com/dermotte/AdvancedTopicsCG-ST2022

 ## Exercises (Mandatory Assignments)

 Please upload the exercises (no .exe please, stick to .js, .pde or export to the web) to Moodle until the end of the announced day.